annaphp/spring_notes/spring_review_answers.md

 Isolation enables transactions to operate independently of and transparent to each other.

 Describe 3 concurrency phenomenas that can be observed in the database
- - dirty read - your transaction sees uncommited changes
+ - dirty read - your transaction sees uncommitted changes
  - non-repeatable read - when you read the same row in your transaction twice and get different results
  - phantom read - when you calculate a value based on the number of rows in your transaction twice and get a different result because extra rows were added by another user

 Describe transaction isolation levels
- - Read Uncomitted - allows dirty read, non-repetable reads and phantom reads
+ - Read uncommitted - allows dirty read, non-repeatable reads and phantom reads
- - Read Commited - allows non-repetable and phantom reads
+ - Read Committed - allows non-repeatable and phantom reads
- - Repetable read - allows phantom reads only
+ - Repeatable read - allows phantom reads only
  - Serializable - doesn't allow dirty reads, non-repetable reads and phantom reads

 Describe how we can model many-to-one relationship in the DB
- - many side should have a foreign key collumn reffering to id of one side
+ - many side should have a foreign key column referring to id of one side

 Describe how to model many-to-many relationship in the DB
  - there should be a third table created to store many-to-many relationship(table one ids and table two ids)